Cremorne, New South Wales: Transport

 All transport to and from Cremorne is by road or water.
 Military Road connects Cremorne to Neutral Bay and the Sydney Harbour Bridge to the west, and to Mosman to the east.

-Transport between Military Road and Sydney CBD is available via Keolis Downer Northern Beaches routes such as 100, 151, 169, 178, 243, 244, 245, 247 and E69.
+Transport between Military Road and Sydney CBD is available via Keolis Northern Beaches routes such as 100, 151, 169, 178, 243, 244, 245, 247 and E69.
 Other bus routes on Military Road provide regular services to the business districts in North Sydney, Chatswood and the Northern Beaches.
-The Sydney Ferries Mosman route runs between the two wharves of Cremorne Point to the south, Cremorne Point and Old Cremorne, and Circular Quay.
+The Sydney Ferries Mosman Bay ferry service runs between the two wharves of Cremorne Point to the south, Cremorne Point and Old Cremorne, and Circular Quay.